Urban renewal: United Kingdom

+19th century

 From the 1850s onwards, the terrible conditions of the urban poor in the slums of London began to attract the attention of social reformers and philanthropists, who began a movement for social housing.
 The first area to be targeted was the notorious slum called the Devil's Acre near Westminster.
 This new movement was largely funded by George Peabody and the Peabody Trust and had a lasting impact on the urban character of Westminster.

 Slum clearance began with the Rochester Buildings, on the corner of Old Pye Street and Perkin's Rent, which were built in 1862 by the merchant William Gibbs.
 They are one of the earliest large-scale philanthropic housing developments in London.
 The Rochester Buildings were sold to the Peabody Trust in 1877 and later become known as Blocks A to D of the Old Perkin's Rents Estate.
 Angela Burdett-Coutts, 1st Baroness Burdett-Coutts funded an experimental social housing estate, among the first of its kind, on the corner of Columbia Road and Old Pye Street (now demolished).
 In 1869, the Peabody Trust built one of its first housing estates at Brewer's Green, between Victoria Street and St. James's Park.
 What remained of the Devil's Acre on the other side of Victoria Street was cleared and further Peabody estates were built after the Cross Act of 1875.

 In 1882, the Peabody Trust built the Abbey Orchard Estate on former marshland at the corner of Old Pye Street and Abbey Orchard Street.
 Like many of the social housing estates, the Abbey Orchard Estate was built following the square plan concept.
 Blocks of flats were built around a courtyard, creating a semi-private space within the estate functioning as recreation area.
 The courtyards were meant to create a community atmosphere and the blocks of flats were designed to allow sunlight into the courtyards.
 The blocks of flats were built using high-quality brickwork and included architectural features such as lettering, glazing, fixtures and fittings.
 The estates built in the area at the time were considered model dwellings and included shared laundry and sanitary facilities, innovative at the time, and fireplaces in some bedrooms.
 The design was subsequently repeated in numerous other housing estates in London.